 Do Cats Understand Mirrors?

 To do this, researchers placed an unscented red dot on an animal’s forehead and then placed them in front of a mirror.
-They watched for signs that the animal recognized the change in their appearance which would indicate they had sense of self recognition.
+They watched for signs that the animal recognized the change in their appearance which would indicate they had a sense of self-recognition.

 There’s also the theory that cats don’t act like they recognize themselves because their primary sense isn’t their vision, but their sense of smell.
 Cats recognize their humans and fellow pets not so much by looking at them, but by smelling them.
 Everyone has a unique scent, and scent can be a much more reliable identifier.